Ayia Napa Holidays 2023/2024

 Where to stay in Ayia Napa

 Many hotels and apartments are in the town of Ayia Napa itself, while there are several beach towns dotted along the coast to also enjoy, all the way from Limnara Beach to Makronissos Beach and the recently developed Ayia Napa Marina.
-So whether you want easy access to bars and restaurants, or simply a self contained resort so you can just fly and flop, take a look at some of the apartments, villas and hotels on offer.
+So whether you want easy access to bars and restaurants, or simply a self contained resort so you can just fly and flop, take a look at some of the apartments, holiday villas and hotels on offer.